-Burner accounts are designed to supply sufficient anonymity to a person seeking to leak sensitive information to the public.
-Gawker Media immediately deletes logs of IP addresses that visit websites in its network, which in theory would prevent law enforcement officials from subpoenaing Gawker for those addresses—after all, we wouldn’t have them.
+Burner accounts are designed to supply sufficient protections to a person seeking to publish information anonymously.
+Gawker Media immediately deletes logs of IP addresses that visit websites in its network, which in theory would prevent anyone from demanding those addresses from us to try to find out the identity of a commenter—after all, we wouldn’t have them.
 Gawker Media websites are, however, connected to third-party servers operated by several companies that provide Gawker with banner advertisements and traffic analytics.
-Meaning, it’s still a good idea to use Tor, especially if you’re trying to provide us with information that could, later on, result in legal action.
+Meaning, it’s still a good idea to use Tor if anonymity is important to you.

 Another way of contacting Gawker is via an email account registered under a fake name.
 Gmail, Yahoo, and Outlook are all sufficient for this purpose.
-If you go this route, though, you’ll want to register that account on either your own computer (less safe), or on a terminal at a public library or Internet café (more safe).
-In any case, don’t register or even login to the account on your work computer, or on any network where you’re being actively monitored.
-The same advice applies, of course, to registering a Burner account.
+If you go this route, though, you may want to register that account on either your own personal computer (less safe), or on a terminal at a public library or Internet café (more safe).
+In any case, registering or even logging in to the account on your work computer or on any other network where you’re being actively monitored means that the account could be tracked back to you.
+The same applies to registering a Burner account.

 Gawker’s current public PGP key can be viewed here; you’ll need it to contact us using PGP.
 As time goes on, we may change our public key, so make sure you have the most recent one when sending anything our way.

 If you want to anonymously send us photographs or documents, it’s wise to consider an additional set of precautions.